 Annual renewal.
 In early October each year, we email the annual calendar-year renewal notice to each current licensee for which we have an email address.
 We mail paper renewal notices to others.

 Online users can file quarterly and pay through WisCRS, our online system.
+See the how-to video posted at the top of this page for step by step instructions on how to file the quarterly report online.
 Non online users must complete the form and mail with appropriate fees (see instructions) to the address below.

 MV2766 - Wisconsin International Fuel Tax Agreement License Renewal